MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Copy-MgDriveRoot.md

 ## SYNOPSIS
 Asynchronously creates a copy of an \[driveItem\]\[item-resource\] (including any children), under a new parent item or with a new name.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaDriveRoot](/powershell/module/Microsoft.Graph.Beta.Files/Copy-MgBetaDriveRoot?view=graph-powershell-beta)

 ## SYNTAX

 ### CopyExpanded (Default)